 But traffic is increasing and, at the same time, bus companies have to switch to electricity.
 Photovoltaics (PV) offer all public transport companies (TC) the opportunity to take their energy supply largely into their own hands.
-This would enable TCs to generate around a quarter of their electricity requirements on their own buildings.
 It is beneficial to the economic efficiency of such systems if the majority of electricity generated is consumed at the same time, i.e. a high level of self-consumption is achieved.
 The Federal Office of Transport (FOT) has issued a new guideline to help TCs make use of this potential.
 Among other things, the following topics are addressed in this guideline:

 - Potential for PV, energy yield and self-consumption

 - Versatile application possibilities of PV in public transport, illustrated with examples

 - Overcoming possible hurdles and financing

 Some highlights from the guideline are presented on this website.

 A one squaremetre solar panel covers the annual power requirement of around 2,500 passenger kilometres by train.